tale-toul/OCP4baremetalIPI/README.md

 # dnf update
 # reboot
 ```
-Verify that the provisioning VM has virtualization correctly set up, last 2 warnings are not relevant they also come up when running the same command in the physical host:
+Verify that the provisioning V has virtualization correctly set up, last 2 warnings are not relevant they also come up when running the same command in the physical host:
 ```
 provision # virt-host-validate
-  QEMU: Checking for hardware virtualization                                     : PASS
+  QEU: Checking for hardware virtualization                                     : PASS
-  QEMU: Checking if device /dev/kvm exists                                       : PASS
+  QEU: Checking if device /dev/kvm exists                                       : PASS
-  QEMU: Checking if device /dev/kvm is accessible                                : PASS
+  QEU: Checking if device /dev/kvm is accessible                                : PASS
-  QEMU: Checking if device /dev/vhost-net exists                                 : PASS
+  QEU: Checking if device /dev/vhost-net exists                                 : PASS
-  QEMU: Checking if device /dev/net/tun exists                                   : PASS
+  QEU: Checking if device /dev/net/tun exists                                   : PASS
-  QEMU: Checking for cgroup 'cpu' controller support                             : PASS
+  QEU: Checking for cgroup 'cpu' controller support                             : PASS
-  QEMU: Checking for cgroup 'cpuacct' controller support                         : PASS
+  QEU: Checking for cgroup 'cpuacct' controller support                         : PASS
-  QEMU: Checking for cgroup 'cpuset' controller support                          : PASS
+  QEU: Checking for cgroup 'cpuset' controller support                          : PASS
-  QEMU: Checking for cgroup 'memory' controller support                          : PASS
+  QEU: Checking for cgroup 'memory' controller support                          : PASS
-  QEMU: Checking for cgroup 'devices' controller support                         : PASS
+  QEU: Checking for cgroup 'devices' controller support                         : PASS
-  QEMU: Checking for cgroup 'blkio' controller support                           : PASS
+  QEU: Checking for cgroup 'blkio' controller support                           : PASS
-  QEMU: Checking for device assignment IOMMU support                             : WARN (No ACPI DMAR table found, IOMMU either disabled in BIOS or not supported by this hardware platform)
+  QEU: Checking for device assignment IOU support                             : WARN (No ACPI DAR table found, IOU either disabled in BIOS or not supported by this hardware platform)
-  QEMU: Checking for secure guest support                                        : WARN (Unknown if this platform has Secure Guest support)
+  QEU: Checking for secure guest support                                        : WARN (Unknown if this platform has Secure Guest support)
 ```

-### Verify DNS resolution in the provisioning VM
+### Verify DNS resolution in the provisioning V

-Test that the DNS names of all nodes can be resolved from the provisioning VM
+Test that the DNS names of all nodes can be resolved from the provisioning V
 ```
 [root@provision ~]# for x in {1..3}; do dig master${x}.ocp4.tale.net +short; done
 192.168.30.20